HIP-904: Frictionless Airdrops

 * Reject undesired token(s).<br/>

-* Transfer one or more token balances held by the requesting account to the treasury for each
+* Transfer one or more token balances held by the requesting account to

 * Each transfer SHALL be one of the following